 My mission is to expand perceptions of spirituality with the ultimate aim that we are individually empowered to understand and prioritise our spiritual wellbeing in life.
 One thing that was clear in my research is there is a universality to the experience of spirituality, but it remains a personal path.
 We must all find our own path.

 I have experienced when I share my story of exploring my own spirituality, people often confide they don’t talk about it themselves because they are not sure how it will be received or perhaps, they are still trying to figure out what it means to them.
 This leaves a part of them unnurtured and when we neglect that part, we feel less ‘whole’.
 When we begin to talk about spirituality openly, we nurture that part of ourselves while also giving others permission to do the same.

 My idea for ‘reverse-podcasting’ was born out of desire to create open dialogue with diverse voices discussing what spirituality means to them.
 By interviewing different people on their own podcast for the benefit of their listeners, we create a culture that shows spirituality may mean different things to different people.
 In the process, it starts a broader conversation and gives people permission to cultivate their own form of spirituality or practice which supports their wellbeing.

 Understanding spirituality in our own lives can be a lifelong process.
 Often we are unsure what it means to us and if it matters.
 But like physical and mental health, the soul or essence of who we are requires nurture and deserves to get our attention.
 As part of the 'Exploring Spirituality' project, I will be running a number of events in 2020.
-The first of these will be a number of intimate retreat days.
-These days are for people who wish to enquire with themselves what spirituality looks like in their life, to connect more deeply to the soul of who they are and to set intentions for their spiritual wellbeing.
+These days and workshops are for people who wish to enquire with themselves what spirituality looks like in their life, to connect more deeply to the soul of who they are and to set intentions for their spiritual wellbeing.

 Additional projects will be announced in 2020!